MinionMax/project-initiator/DOCS/WINDOC.md

 ```
 ### note
 Please check if you have doskey activated using "doskey help".
-If doskey responds with commands you're good to go!
+If doskey responds with commands you're good to go!<br/>
 If not please follow this [tutorial](https://superuser.com/a/1009512)